GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Training details

 \subsection{Implementation details}

 As a preprocessing step, the training images are mean-centered and normalized using mean and standard deviation of ImageNet dataset~\cite{Hinton2012}.
-For the training of Global-Net, Local-Net and GLOCAL-Net, we use a batch size of 32 and an initial learning rate of $10^{-2}$ which is gradually decreased during training.
+For all local correlation layers, we employ a search radius $R=4$.
+For the training of Global-Net and GLOCAL-Net, which both have a pre-determined fixed input image resolution of $(H_L \times W_L = 256 \times 256)$, we use a batch size of 32 while we train LOCAL-Net, which can take any input image, with batches of size 16.
+We set the initial learning rate to $10^{-2}$ and gradually decrease it during training.
 The weights in the training loss are set to be $\alpha_{1}=0.32, \alpha_{2}=0.08, \alpha_{3}=0.02$.

 Our final network GLU-Net is trained with a batch size of 16 and the learning rate initially equal to $10^{-4}$.
 The weights in the training loss are set to be $\alpha_{1}=0.32, \alpha_{2}=0.08, \alpha_{3}=0.02, \alpha_{4}=0.01$.
 Our system is implemented using Pytorch~\cite{pytorch} and our networks are trained using Adam optimizer~\cite{adam} with learning rate decay of $0.0004$.